charlesebaker/playstation-calendar/README.md

 # PlayStation Calendar

 A calendar application that displays a collection of upcoming video games.
 It will display new PlayStation game launches.
+You can check the [live site](https://playstation-calendar.netlify.app).

 ## Requirements